hkdb/sysconfig/README.md

 ### SUMMARY

 This repo automates the setup and rollback of some of my must have shell and vim configurations on servers and desktops.
-This is a sansitized version of my private repo to serve as a template for others in case it's useful.
+This is a redacted version of my private repo to serve as a template for others in case it's useful.

 ### DETAILS